headius/headius.github.io/_posts/2024-08-16-cracing-the-jruby-startup-nut.md

 sys	0m0.124s
 ```

-So with all our best tricks, we've reduced the startup gap with C Ruby to around thirteen times.
+We've reduced the startup gap with C Ruby to around thirteen times.
 It's better, but still noticeably slower, and this effect is magnified when more Ruby code must be loaded to run a command line.
+We're still not booting up as fast as we'd like, and we've disabled many optimizations in the process.

+We really just want to be able to skip all that boot overhead and go straight to executing code.
+But we also can't avoid setting up JRuby, and we don't want to disable critical optimizations that might help later on.

-But what if we could pre-boot the JVM and JRuby, since that's largely the same every time, and then save that moment in time for future runs?
-Actually let's just do exactly that using CRaC!
+What if we could start up a JVM, warm-up JRuby and prepare it for execution, and then save that moment in time for future commands?
+Actually, that's exactly what we can do with CRaC!

 Capturing a checkpoint
 ----------------------

+CRIU and CRaC both have the concept of a "checkpoint".
+This is the point at which the process (the JVM running JRuby in our case) is frozen in time and saved to disk.
+The resulting set of files reflects the memory space of that process and some of the resources it had acquired (some resources like file descriptors require extra work) and can be "restored" as a new process later on.

 The `crac` branch of JRuby contains some modifications to our shell script launcher to support checkpointing: